yifso/nteract/docs/groups/editors-group.md

 ## /monaco-editor

-This package implements a React component with a Monaco-based code editor.
+The `@nteract/monaco-editor` package implements a React component with a Monaco-based code editor.
 To see this package in action, view the source code for rendering text files in the [nteract-on-Jupyter application](https://github.com/nteract/nteract/blob/master/applications/jupyter-extension/nteract_on_jupyter/app/contents/file/text-file.js).

 ### Examples of /monaco-editor